opendaylight/netvirt/docs/specs/ecmp-bgp-l3vpn.rst

 to sorted remote end point DC-Gateway IP address.
 The support of action move:NXM_NX_REG0(1) -> MPLS Label is not supported in ODL openflowplugin.
 It has to be implemented.
 Since there are two DC gateways present for the data center, it is possible that multiple equal cost routes are supplied to ODL by Quagga BGP like Fig 2.
-The current Quagga BGP doesn’t have multipath support and it will be done.
+The current Quagga BGP doesn't have multipath support and it will be done.
 When Quagga BGP announces route with multiple paths, then it is ODL responsibility to program Fib entries in all compute nodes where VPN instance blueprint is present, so that traffic can be load balanced between these